-It can be mind-numbing for a fitness professional to know how to critique and draw conclusions from the constant barrage of information we are exposed to daily on fitness, nutrition, equipment and so on.
+It can be mind-numbing for a personal trainer to know how to critique research and draw conclusions from the constant barrage of information we are exposed to daily on fitness, nutrition, equipment, and so on.

 Here are 5 tips on how to be a “constructive consumer” of knowledge available to us over social media, internet websites, and other platforms to help discern sound science from sensationalized articles.

 1) Consider the source

 Who’s the author of the article?
 Does he/she have education, certification, or personal experience about the subject they’re writing on?
 While no one person can amass 100% of what is available on a subject matter, it’s important that the author be qualified to write on it.

 Is there a conflict of interest between the author and the article?
 Sometimes, companies will fund the research that’s being presented or will hire a credentialed professional to report findings on their behalf.
 While there are chances these reports are valid, it is important to regard these articles with caution.

 Some companies act as neutral third parties to do research and report the findings in articles.